benfiola/dotfiles/README.md

 | _SYMLINK_PLAYBOOK_ | When set to a truthy value, will symlink the current playbook directory to the dotfiles path (for local development). |

 # Playbook

+The [before playbook](./before.yaml) must be run before the main playbook - it installs necessary ansible-galaxy collection dependencies.

 The [main playbook](./main.yaml) lists all available roles alphabetically to ensure that no roles are accidentally ignored.